wso2/docs-is/en/docs/fragments/oidc-backchannel-logout.md

 3. Select **Enable OIDC Backchannel Logout** and give the Logout URL.

+    !!! info
         The **Logout URL** is the service provider's back-channel logout endpoint URL to which the logout token is sent to.